ShankulShukla/Generative-Modeling/README.md

 As most data present in the real world is unsupervised, this modeling task becomes super essential.

+In this repository, I implemented various generative models to learn the distribution of the MNIST digit dataset and reconstruct the digit images.
+I have added the result of the models in this readme.

 ## Conditional Generative Adversarial Network
 <p align="center"><img src="/images/MNIST_cGAN_generation_animation.gif" height="400px" width="400px"></p>